Biography is unavailable at this time.

 He is a member of the American Federation of Television and Radio Artists, Actors' Equity Association, and the Screen Actors' Guild.

 Ms. Shaw is a native San Franciscan who has been teaching at City College since 1987.
-She received her BA from the University of San Francisco and her MA from San Francisco State University.
+She received her BA from the University of San Francisco and her MA and teaching credential from San Francisco State University.
 She has also taught at San Jose City College, Cal State East Bay and for the Asian American Theatre Company.

 Some of her directing credits include "A Chorus Line","Pippin", "Jesus Christ Superstar" and "Cabaret".
 She has co-produced an independent feature film.
 Ms. Shaw is the recipient of the Peninsula Childrens Theater Association Award.
 She has served on the board of directors for the Asian American Theatre Company and worked with the San Francisco Young Playwrights Foundation.